MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 # Long term outlook

-*The goal of the graduate program is not to get the most immediate value out of the work out of the graduate or to get "cheap" labour.
+*The goal of the graduate program is not to get the get "cheap" labour.
 The goal is to invest in growing someone to become a great employee.*

 # Structure